Corporate Sponsorships for Nonprofits: The Basics

 Of course, you can forego the risk of aligning your nonprofit with another brand by simply focusing on other sources of income.
 But there are additional benefits to a corporate sponsorship that may be worth the risk.

 One of the most important results of a partnership is that both parties reach new audiences.
-You can bet that businesses will want people to know about their philanthropy and greater visibility can lead to new donors and volunteers, both from the public and the sponsor’s employees.
+You can bet that businesses will want people to know about their philanthropy.
+Greater visibility can lead to new donors and volunteers, both from the public and the sponsor’s employees.

 Classy Can Help